A photo of a row of four-year university represenatives

 2. State of Illinois colleges participating in the Illinois Articulation Initiative.

-1. Visit the Counseling Center and talk to a counselor who is a faculty member specially trained to help you make career and educationally-related decisions.
+1. Visit the Counseling Center and talk to an advisor trained to help you make career and educationally-related decisions.

 2. Review various majors that might be appropriate to your intended career.
 A career decision is a big decision and will be an important factor in determining your major, which, in turn, will be a big factor in determining your college.
 It is a good investment to spend some time researching various careers and majors and to make sure that you are heading in a direction that fits your needs and personality.
 We have put the Career Information System (CIS) on-line for you for this purpose.
 When you use CIS, you may be asked for a User Name and Password.